dd32/td-gh-ex/readme.txt

 == Changelog ==

+= 1.6.1 =
+* Fixed a minor issue with the release workflow

+= 1.6.0 =
+* Added the ability to hide thumbnails, titles and sidebars by default and per post
+* Fixed margin issues with the comments
+* Fixed minor bugs and issues

 = 1.5.4 =
 * Security fix
-* Deferred unneded styles into the footer
+* Deferred unneeded styles into the footer

 = 1.5.3 =
 * Minor fixes to escaping